Pitt-IshiharaLab/lab-handbook/README.md

 ### In-person work hours and vacation/absences

 We expect you to spend a minimum of 50% of your non-class time physically in the lab.
-This promotes in-person communication.
+We need spontaneous, in-person communication.

 We will not impose core time.
 If you'd like to designate a certain day of the week for home office, please share this in the schedule tab in [LabMembersInfo](https://docs.google.com/spreadsheets/d/1gm7NiiYUaOu9xGvc94AHQDnNEBrtlLbd7ZU5bwCZrD8/edit?usp=sharing).
 Update your class schedule every semester.